A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 Centering and compression are processing newly added at the RVG Edition CD 1999 stage

-(1) Mc 1987 is a plain transfer from the early CD era; (3) AP 2009 is a transfer with active sound shaping kept to a minimum — both retain a natural stereo image and a natural crest factor.
-That both discs independently show the same property means it is a property common to both the recording master tape and the LP cutting master tape, not a coincidence of having been made from different master tapes (in the previous AP-and-RVG-Edition-only 2-disc comparison, the possibility that the two used different master tapes logically remained).
+(1) Mc 1987 is a plain transfer from the early CD era; (3) AP 2009 is a transfer with active sound shaping kept to a minimum.
+Both retain a natural stereo image and a natural crest factor.
+That both discs independently show the same property points to a property common to both the recording master tape and the LP cutting master tape, rather than a coincidence of having been made from different master tapes.

 Only (2) RVG Edition CD 1999 holds together centering (M/S +14 to +21 dB), compression (limiter + crest factor about -5 dB), and low-end reduction.
 The 3-disc comparison objectively confirms that these are processing newly added at the remastering stage of (2) the RVG Edition CD (1999).